A nonparametric doubly robust test for a continuous treatment effect: Setup and method

-When generating bootstrap samples, we use $\hat{F}_i$ to estimate the conditional distribution of $\xi(\bs{Z}_i;\bar{\pi},\bar{\mu})$ based on the single residual $\hat{\epsilon}_i$. \citet{Hardle:1993ih} use a two point distribution which matches the first three moments of $\hat{\epsilon}_i$ and is defined as
+When generating bootstrap samples, we use $\hat{F}_i$ to estimate the conditional distribution of $\xi(\bs{Z}_i;\bar{\pi},\bar{\mu})$ based on the single residual $\hat{\epsilon}_i$. \citet{Hardle:1993ih} use a ``two point distribution'' which matches the first three moments of $\hat{\epsilon}_i$ and is defined as

-We also consider another common choice, Rademachar distribution, as proposed in \citet{davidson2008wild}.
-Unlike the two point distribution, Rademachar distribution matches the first two and the fourth moments of $\hat{\epsilon}_i$, but imposes symmetry on $\hat{F}_i$.
-The distribution can be written down as
+We also consider another common choice, a Rademacher type distribution, where $ \epsilon_i^{\ast}$ equals $ \hat{\epsilon}_i$ or $- \hat{\epsilon}_i$ with probability $1/2$ each. (\citet{davidson2008wild}).
+Unlike the two point distribution, the Rademacher distribution matches the first two and the fourth (and all even) moments of $\hat{\epsilon}_i$, but imposes symmetry on $\hat{F}_i$.

+\begin{remark} In Section~\ref{sec:extens-test-finite} we also present an extension of the doubly robust pseudo-outcome to allow for possible (discrete or continuous) effect modifiers, and present the natural extension of the test to the case where the effect modifier is discrete. \end{remark}